elmeadows39-sys/security-labs/README.md

 Over time, this project may include media services, experimental workloads, and security labs, all built on the same underlying network foundation.

-## High-Level Network Layout

-Internet → ASUS Router (Trusted Network)
-- Main PC
-- Phones, TV, IoT
-- Omni Wi-Fi extender (same SSID)

-ASUS Router → Netgear Router (Lab Network)
-- Old PC used for testing and experiments

-The lab network is isolated from the trusted home network and is intended for learning, experimentation, and future homelab services.

 ## Current Lab State (Phase 1 – Operational)

 The homelab is currently running on Proxmox VE installed on bare metal hardware within the isolated lab network.
 Services are deployed as individual Linux containers (LXCs) to support modular design, security isolation, and incremental expansion.